information about most of the outside contributors

 The Stones have jammed with Guy several times over the years, notably when they dropped by Chicago during their U.S. tours, notably in 1978 and 1981 (with Willie Dixon & Muddy Waters).
 Buddy Guy also played at Ron Wood's Miami restaurant/club in the late 1980s.
 He opened onstage for the Stones during their last four tours (Voodoo Lounge, Bridges To Babylon, Licks and the current A Bigger Bang tour).

-with the Stones after opening for them at the United
+onstage with the Stones after opening for them at the United

-November 2006 he performed Muddy Waters' Champagne
+October and November 2006 he performed Muddy Waters' Champagne

-with them at the Beacon Theatre in New York City.
+& Reefer with them at the Beacon Theatre in New York

 Let It Bleed.

-Head Soup.
-He had been part of a short-lived
+Goats Head Soup.
+He had been part of a short-lived group called

-much-in-demand engineer in the mid-1970s, primarily working
+much-in-demand engineer in the mid-1970s, primarily working with

 Led Zeppelin, the Pretty Things and Ron Wood.
-(He had also worked
+(He had also

-with the Wyman-produced Tucky Buzzard before engineering
+worked with the Wyman-produced Tucky Buzzard before engineering

 Along with Ron Malo in Chicago, David Hassinger was the first truly important engineer for the Stones.
 Hassinger worked for RCA Studios in Los Angeles, and when the Stones arrived to record there in November 1964 he became their steady engineer for the next few years.
 Given that Oldham had no extensive musical/producing background, it speaks of how Hassinger was important in helping to create the sound on the albums that followed (the same ones Jack Nitzsche appeared on): The Rolling Stones Now!, Out of Our Heads, December's Children and especially Aftermath, recorded entirely at RCA, and for which Hassinger wrote the liner notes.
 Hassinger's last work with the Stones was in August 1966, when the Stones started Between the Buttons sessions at RCA in London.

 Afterwards Hassinger worked with artists such as the Jefferson Airplane, the Monkees, Love, Crosby Stills Nash & Young, and especially the Grateful Dead.
-More recently, he's worked with country artist George Strait among others.(RCA) wasn't as funky as Chess obviously but it was more commercial.
+In later years, he worked with country artist George Strait among others.(RCA) wasn't as funky as Chess obviously but it was more commercial.
 And (Dave Hassinger) really... he had a good ear, he'd get good sounds, and we experimented with more instruments...
 And he'd always get good sounds so we'd always get a good take at 3 or 4 shots at a song.

 mix the Stones' 1981 Tour shows for the album Still Life,

 JOHN LEE HOOKER (1917-2001)

-of the blues of the 1950s and '60s, one of the Stones'
+giant of the blues of the 1950s and '60s, one of the Stones'